The REAL Costa Rica

 4. Income Certificate for Pensionado and Rentista Residency (required for only the applicant, valid 6 months).

 Pensionados -proof of a pension of at least US$1000/month stating that it is for life, and that it will be paid in Costa Rica.
+You can get this from Social Security in the USA or in the SS section of the US embassy in San José.

 For pensions from the U.S. Social Security or Canada Pension, it is easier to obtain the certification at the U.S. or Canadian Embassy in Costa Rica.
 (You must provide them with proof of your pension.)